zenodab-bit/GemsZeno/README.md

 ## Batches

-In most cases, you probably want to run you simulation experiment multiple times.
+In most cases, you probably want to run your simulation experiment multiple times.
 Here's how to do that using GEMS' `Batch(...)` construct:

 ```julia